kushalseth/DataStructure/Notes/arrays.md

 - Dynamic Sized Arrays
   In dynamic sized array, we can insert as many elements as we want.
 Whenever the capacity is exhausted for an array and we try to insert something the size of array automatically increases.

-Example of dynamic sized arrayes:
+Example of dynamic sized arrays:

 ```
 C++ -> vectors